apache/arrow/docs/source/python/data.rst

    field_f1 = field_f1.with_metadata({"f1": "Second dose"})
    field_f1.metadata

-Both options create a shallow copy of the data and do not in fact change Schema which is immutable.
-To change the metadata in the schema of the table we created a new object when calling ``replace_schema_metadata``.
+Both options create a shallow copy of the data and do not in fact change the Schema which is immutable.
+To change the metadata in the schema of the table we created a new object when calling :meth:`Table.replace_schema_metadata`.

 To change the metadata of the field in the schema we would need to define a new schema and cast it to the data available: